 February in France isn't full of holidays or large events, but it is a great season for both indoor and outdoor activities.

-- The winter sales (les soldes) offer wonderful bargains, with savings of up to 70 percent.
-They run from mid-January to mid-February throughout France with a few exceptions.
-Sales in Meurthe-et-Moselle, Meuse, Moselle, Vosges, Landes, and Pyrénées-Atlantiques, run a week or so earlier.
+- Winter sales (les soldes) offer wonderful bargains, with savings of up to 70 percent.
+They typically run from the beginning or middle of January through early to mid-February throughout France, depending on which region.

-- Ski season in France is a great experience.
-There are wonderful resorts set in stunning landscapes, and there are plenty of other winter sports to consider; the apres-ski life is great, and the resorts have upped their game with top ski lifts, special passes, and more.
-And many of them hold spectacular events throughout the season.
+- The ski season in France can be a great experience.
+There are over 250 resorts, many sets in stunning landscapes, and plenty of other winter sports to consider.
+The apres-ski (activities after hitting the slopes) are lovely, and the resorts have upped their game with top ski lifts, special passes, and more.
+Plus, many of them hold spectacular events throughout the season.

 - Valentine's Day is celebrated on February 14.
-The French are as keen on romance as the next nation, but they have an advantage (apart from their language being "the language of love").
-They have the village of St. Valentin.
-It may be small, but it's pretty popular.
+The French are as keen on romance as the next nation, but apart from having "the language of love," they have an advantage, St. Valentin.
+It may be small, but the "Village of Love" is pretty popular, with a Lover's Garden and a three-day flower-filled festival for Valentine's Day.

-- The major French carnivals begin in February and continue throughout the season.
-Of all the great Mardi Gras celebrations, Nice in the south of France puts on the most spectacular.
+- French carnivals begin in February and continue throughout the season.
+Of all the great Mardi Gras celebrations, Nice in the south of France puts on the most spectacular, featuring vendors, fireworks, and numerous colorful floats from which approximately 100,000 flowers are thrown into the crowd.

 February Travel Trips

 - There are few crowds and no long waits for tourist attractions in February and restaurants are full of locals.
-Traveling during this quiet time means you can see the countryside, the cities, the cathedrals, and palaces without fighting crowds.
+Traveling during this quiet time means you can see the countryside, the cities, the cathedrals, and palaces without fighting the masses.

-- Prices are lower for both travel (airfares) and for hotels and you can get a good deal on flights during February, so keep an eye out.
+- Prices are lower for both airfares and hotels during February, so keep an eye out for the best deals.

-- The weather can be uncomfortably cold, and some attractions could have restricted hours, or even be closed, especially in smaller towns and villages.
+- The weather can be uncomfortably cold, and some attractions could have restricted hours, or even be closed, especially in smaller towns and villages, it is best to confirm details before heading out.